hoangpq/rx-snake/README.md

-## Simple :snake:Snake:snake: game with RxJS and Canvas
+## Simple :snake: game with RxJS and Canvas